JuliaPhysics/Measurements.jl/docs/src/usage.md

-As explained in the technical appendix, the nominal value and the uncertainty of `Measurement` objects are stored in `val` and `err` fields respectively, but you do not need to use those field directly to access this information.
+As explained in the technical appendix, the nominal value and the uncertainty of `Measurement` objects are stored in `val` and `err` fields respectively, but you do not need to use those fields directly to access this information.
 Functions `Measurements.value` and `Measurements.uncertainty` allow you to get the nominal value and the uncertainty of `x`, be it a single measurement or an array of measurements.
 They are particularly useful in the case of complex measurements